APatel-AI/SQL_Notes/statistics.md

         - median
             - sort the values from least to greatest
             - take the sum of the two middle values and divide by 2

+    - Measure of center: mode
+        - Mode: the most frequent value